Zlatan, Maldini, Giggs & the 10 best footballers to play into their forties

 Both Totti and the Roma fans weren’t quite ready to say goodbye, but the end finally did come in May 2017, when Totti stepped on to the Stadio Olimpico turf for the final time, coming on for 36 minutes against Genoa.

-He scored twice and provided three assists from only 363 minutes of football in his final season, showing that even at 40, he could still make a difference.
+He scored twice and provided three assists from only 363 minutes of football in his final season, showing that even at 40, he could still make a difference, with some speculation in 2024 that Totti could even return to Serie A.

 9. Roger Milla